AgileMantis/random_fu/README.md

     "abc".random_order
     # => "cba"

-    "abcdef".random_order[1]    # Random letter between a and f
+    "abcdef".random_order[0]    # Random letter between a and f
     # => "b"

-    "abcdef".random_order[1,2]  # Two random letters between a and f
+    "abcdef".random_order[0,2]  # Two random letters between a and f
     # => "bc"

 ## String#random(count)

 Random string the size of count created from the characters in the string.
-Characters use one or more times, and thus characters may repeat and/or not be used at all.
-The source string is just a list of possible characters (to place a string in a random order, use the soon to be created String#random_order).
+Characters are used one or more times, and characters may repeat and/or not be used at all.
+The source string is just a list of possible characters (to place a string in a random order, use String#random_order).
 For example, "abcd".random(n) could result in just one letter used multiple times:

      "abcd".random(2)